 For younger children, use positive words to encourage them.
 Talk about how glasses are like magic, letting them see beautiful things around them.
 Show them how a pretty flower or a bright red truck looks with the glasses on, and how different it looks with the glasses off.
 For older kids, throw in a little pop culture.
 Tell them how trendy they’ll look by showing them pictures of celebrities who also wear glasses.
 You’ll also rack up some cool parent points.

-At Child and Family EyeCare Center, we have the experience and unique approach to children’s eyewear that will make your kids want to wear their glasses.
+At New Sight Vision Therapy Clinic, we have the experience and unique approach to children’s eyewear that will make your kids want to wear their glasses.
 Schedule an eye exam today – you can book an appointment online right here.
 If you have any questions or concerns, give us a call and we’ll be glad to help.